Contributions: Molly Ball

 Contributions: Jennifer Rae Greeson

-Sandra M. Gustafson is a Professor of English and Concurrent Professor of American Studies at the University of Notre Dame, as well as a faculty affiliate of Notre Dame's Center for Civil and Human Rights and a faculty fellow at the Kroc Institute for International Peace Studies.
-She is the author of Imagining Deliberative Democracy in the Early American Republic (2011), Eloquence is Power: Oratory and Performance in Early America (2000), and editor of The Norton Anthology of American Literature, Vol. A.
+Sandra M. Gustafson is Professor of English and Concurrent Professor of American Studies at the University of Notre Dame, as well as a faculty affiliate of Notre Dame’s Center for Civil and Human Rights and a Faculty Fellow at the Kroc Institute for International Peace Studies.
+She is the author of Imagining Deliberative Democracy in the Early American Republic and Eloquence Is Power: Oratory and Performance in Early America and editor of The Norton Anthology of American Literature, Vol. A.

 Contributions: Mary Hale